Mecca and the Soul Brother: Release and commercial performance

 Mecca and the Soul Brother was released soon after the duo's debut EP, All Souled Out (1991).
 Despite being a critical success, Mecca and the Soul Brother had little commercial success in comparison to other noteworthy releases of 1992, such as Dr. Dre's The Chronic.
 The first single, "They Reminisce Over You (T.R.O.Y.)", a dedication to their deceased friend; Trouble T Roy (a dance member of Heavy D. & The Boyz), has gone on to become not only their signature song, but also one of hip hop's most highly regarded songs.

 "Straighten It Out" is the second single taken from The Main Ingredient, which was released to critical acclaim in 1992.
 The song deals with bootleggers and sample clearance opportunists.
 Unlike the previous single, "They Reminisce Over You (T.R.O.Y.)", "Straighten It Out" did not chart on the Billboard Hot 100.
 The song contains a sample from "Our Generation" by Ernie Hines.

-The third and final single, "Searching", was released in 1995.
+The third and final single, "Lots of Lovin'", was released in 1995.
 This is a downtempo and mellow song about relationships, with singer Vinia Mojica performing the chorus.
 Released just prior to the breakup of the group, the song received very little promotion.
 It was remixed and re-released at the beginning of 1996.
 The song features samples from the Roy Ayers song "Searching".